Rebilly/rebilly-recomponents/README.md

 # Rebilly Recomponents Monorepo

-As the list of projects grows for the UI in Rebilly it became apparent that we need to share UI components.
+As the number of projects at Rebilly requiring a UI grows larger, it has becme apparent that we need to share UI components.
-This library could be used for any project based on Vue to help deliver consistency for the developers and the look and feel.
+This library can be used for any project based on Vue to help deliver consistency in both look and feel to the end-user, and usage for Rebilly developers.

 ## Repository structure